Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/programming-with-document/embedfontsusingsubsetstrategy/_index.md

 ---
-title: Embed Fonts Using Subset Strategy linktitle:Embed Fonts Using Subset Strategy
+title: Embed Fonts Using Subset Strategy
+linktitle: Embed Fonts Using Subset Strategy
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to embed fonts in a PDF file with Subset Strategy using Aspose.PDF for .NET.
 Optimize your PDF size by embedding only necessary characters.
 type: docs